MMullen4/Employee-Database/Main/README.md

 ## Description

 The application is called Employee Tracker and keeps track of employees names, roles, departments, salaries, and managers.
-Thge user can add or remove employees, and change their department, role or manager.
+The user can add or remove employees, and change their department, role or manager.
 The program employs Node.js, Inquirer and My SQL to function.

 ## Visuals